History of the Berkeley Software Distribution: Net/2 and legal troubles

 After Net/1, BSD developer Keith Bostic proposed that more non-AT&T sections of the BSD system be released under the same license as Net/1.
 To this end, he started a project to reimplement most of the standard Unix utilities without using the AT&T code.
 For example, vi, which had been based on the original Unix version of ed, was rewritten as nvi (new vi).
 Within eighteen months, all of the AT&T utilities had been replaced, and it was determined that only a few AT&T files remained in the kernel.
-These files were removed, and the result was the June 1991 release of Networking Release 2 (Net/2), a nearly complete operating system that was freely distributable.
+These files were removed, and the result was the June 1991 release of Networking Release 2 (Net/2), aka Network(ing) 2, a nearly complete operating system that was freely distributable.

 Net/2 was the basis for two separate ports of BSD to the Intel 80386 architecture: the free 386BSD by William Jolitz and the proprietary BSD/386 (later renamed BSD/OS) by Berkeley Software Design (BSDi).
 386BSD itself was short-lived, but became the initial code base of the NetBSD and FreeBSD projects that were started shortly thereafter.

 BSDi soon found itself in legal trouble with AT&T's Unix System Laboratories (USL) subsidiary, then the owners of the System V copyright and the Unix trademark.
 The USL v.
 BSDi lawsuit was filed in April 1992 and led to an injunction on the distribution of Net/2 until the validity of USL's copyright claims on the source could be determined.

 The lawsuit slowed development of the free-software descendants of BSD for nearly two years while their legal status was in question, and as a result systems based on the Linux kernel, which did not have such legal ambiguity, gained greater support.
 Although not released until 1992, development of 386BSD predated that of Linux.
 Linus Torvalds has said that if 386BSD or the GNU kernel had been available at the time, he probably would not have created Linux.